Barbourula busuangensis: Description

 Barbourula busuangensis is a large aquatic species of frog.
 Its body is flattened dorso-ventrally and its nostrils and eyes are located at the top of its head.
 It has no external tympani.
-Both fore and hind limbs are robust and powerful and the digits of the hands are webbed as well as those of the feet.
+Both fore and hind limbs are robust and powerful, and the digits of the hands are webbed as well as those of the feet.
 The surface of the body is covered with fine tubercles.
 This frog is a dark greenish-black in colour with some faint pale green hatching and spotting on the hind limbs.

 Distribution and habitat

 This frog is endemic to the western Philippines where it is present on Busuanga, Culion, Balabac, and Palawan.
 Its typical habitat is fast-flowing, unpolluted streams in lowland tropical forests at elevations below 800 m asl.
 It often floats on the surface, but is very wary and dives to the bottom and hides if it is disturbed.

 Breeding

-Little is known of the breeding habits of this rare species and tadpoles have not been observed.
-Pregnant females have been found with a small number of large, unpigmented eggs.
+Little is known of the breeding habits of this rare species, and tadpoles have not been observed.
+Pregnant females have been found with some large, unpigmented eggs.
 This led researchers to hypothesize that development may be direct without an intervening tadpole stage.
 Attempts to get the species to breed in the laboratory have been unsuccessful.